-Mass Loss Coupons is the simplest but are more often used with some other techniques and are not very applicable for online corrosion rate determination.
-Historically, it was reported that approximate expenditure made on corrosion monitoring equipment consisted of 50% on fittings for sensing probes, 25% for weight loss coupons and 25% for instrumentation hardware related to the probe setup.
-Of the 25% expenditure on instrumentation, two-third was estimated for Electrical Resistance equipment and the remaining onethird for Linear Polarization Resistance probes [4].
-Electrical Resistance Probes are the simplest type with regard to instrumentation and was originally patented by Standard Oil Co.
-Lahore, and was used to enhance efficiency of oil field corrosion inhibitors [5].
-An alternate competitive technology to the Electrical Resistance Probe was the Linear Polarization Resistance Probe [6].
-Zero Resistance Ammetry and Ultrasonic Thickness Measurement are less commonly used by the industry which, however, needs further research towards development of better online monitoring techniques.
+Mass Loss Coupons is the simplest but are more often used with some other technique and are not very applicable for online corrosion rate measurement.
+Historically it was reported that approximate expenditure made on corrosion monitoring equipment consisted of 50% on fittings for sensing probes, 25% for weight loss coupons and 25% for instrumentation hardware related to the probe setup.
+Of the 25% expenditure on instrumentation, two-thirds were estimated for Electrical Resistance equipment and the remaining one-third for Linear Polarization Resistance probes [4].
+Electrical Resistance Probes are the simplest type with regard to instrumentation and were originally patented by Standard Oil and was used to enhance the efficiency of oil field corrosion inhibitors [5].
+An alternate competitive technology to the Electrical Resistance Probe was developed by Petrolite, that is, the Linear Polarization Resistance Probe [6].
+Zero Resistance Asymmetry and Ultrasonic Thickness Measurement are less commonly used by the industry which, however, needs further research towards the development of better online monitoring techniques.

 An extremely important principle to consider is to identify components of the plant that might be susceptible to any change in the corrosion environment at a specific location.
-These might be introduction of another process stream, a change in the operating pressure or temperature, a change in the construction material of the plant, turbulence, cavitation, particulate impingement or any flow related phenomenon.
+These might be the introduction of another process stream, a change in the operating pressure or temperature, a change in the construction material of the plant, turbulence, cavitation, particulate impingement or any flow related phenomenon.
 Appropriate sensors should mostly be positioned at locations susceptible to greatest attack [7].
-For example, it is a waste of time and money to install a sensor capable of monitoring only uniform attack if the cause of corrosion is of localized nature.
+For example, it is a waste of time and money to install a sensor capable of monitoring only a uniform attack if the cause of corrosion is of localized nature.